YuriASN/42/42cursus/born2beroot/README.md

 enforcing	= new password is rejected if it fails the check and the value is not 0<br>
 dictpath	= path to the cracklib dictionaries.
 Default is to use the cracklib default.<br>

-Now `login.defs` to set expiration dates for new users, or when current users change their password.
+Now open `login.defs` to set expiration dates for new users, or when current users change their password.

 ```
 sudo nano /etc/login.defs